pk-codebox-evo/webmaker-suite/README.md

 `C:\> mklink /D java "c:\Program Files (x86)\Java\jdk1.6.0_17"`

+Make sure to use the path to your jdk directory here.
+If you installed Java jdk version 1.6.0_40 to `C:\Program Files\Java` then it would be this, instead:

+`C:\> mklink /D java "c:\Program Files\Java\jdk1.6.0_40"`

-(to remove that at some longer point, simply delete the `C:\java` dir.
+(to remove that at some later point, simply delete the `C:\java` dir.
 It will unlink, rather than delete your jdk files)

 Also add `C:\elasticsearch\bin` to your PATH variable.